-At first, many older adults pay for care in part with their own money.
-They may use personal savings, a pension or other retirement fund, income from stocks and bonds, or proceeds from the sale of a home.
+Many older adults pay for part or all long-term care with their own money, also known as personal or “out of pocket” funds.
+They may use personal savings, a pension or other retirement fund, income from investments, or proceeds from the sale of a home.

-Much home-based care is paid for using personal out-of-pocket funds.
-Initially, family and friends may provide personal care and other services, such as transportation, for free.
-But as a person's needs increase, paid services may be needed.
+Initially, family and friends often provide personal care and other services, such as transportation, for free.
+But as a person’s needs increase, paid services may be needed.

 Older adults may be eligible for some government health care benefits.
 Caregivers can help by learning more about possible sources of financial help and assisting older adults in applying for aid as appropriate.